 Montunal’s “older brother” owes its rich, complex character to the distinctive qualities of the single vineyard of the same name, with its unique soils and excellent southern exposure.

-A single-vineyard of 2 hectares (about 5 acres) called Orestilla, south of the village of Montonale, southfacing with excellent sunlight exposition and good ventilation which allow a perfect grape ripeness.
+A single-vineyard of 2 hectares (about 5 acres) called Orestilla, in Montonale village, south facing, with excellent sunlight exposition and good ventilation, which allow a perfect grape ripeness.

-A pale yellow colour with golden hues, the radiant nose captures with refined aromas of sweet citrus, pineappple, gooseberry and peach, alongside an energizing mineral note and aromatic herb hints that enhance its complexity and elegance.
+A pale yellow colour with golden hues, the radiant nose captures with refined aromas of sweet citrus, pineapple, gooseberry and peach, alongside an energizing mineral note and aromatic herb hints that enhance its complexity and elegance.
 The palate is juicy with a lively, refreshing acidity, pineapple and herbs notes reflecting the nose.
-It's enthralling and invigorating, with a deep, mineral finish.
+It is enthralling and invigorating, with a deep, mineral finish.

 it honours perfectly many fish dishes: fish soups, shellfish, grilled fish and fish stew.
 Try it with “aolette del Garda in carpione”, a very traditional, tasty recipe with lake bleaks!